 Pretty cool photo-shoot, isn’t it?

-I’ve ordred another lens for Cambo, 45mm Rodenstock digital APO Sironar, and soon I’ll show how you can use to get some amazing product shots.
-Pro Corner members will enjoy these in deep tutorials, as usual:-)
+I’ve ordered another lens for Cambo, 45mm Rodenstock digital APO Sironar, and soon I’ll show how you can use to get some amazing product shots.
+Pro Corner members will enjoy these in deep photography tutorials, as usual:-)

 Another cool news: